rajiv/EmailTabURLs-SafariExtension/README.markdown

 Revision History
 ----------------

+ * 1.2: Adds a preference setting to include page titles in the email.
  * 1.1: Adds contextual menu items to email URLs from all or just the active window.
  * 1.0: Initial version.